Sweet Dreams (Beyoncé song): Promotion

-Knowles was due to perform "Sweet Dreams" at the 2009 MTV Video Music Awards on September 13.
-However, last minute changes were brought to her performance that night; wearing a leotard and a silver glove, Knowles sang a short drum-led remix of "Sweet Dreams" before switching to "Single Ladies", accompanied by two female backup dancers.
-Wearing a red Agent Provocateur corset, stockings and long satin gloves, Knowles sang "Sweet Dreams" at the MTV Europe Music Awards 2009 on November 5.
-Charly Wilder of Spin magazine commented that Knowles overshadowed American singer Katy Perry (host of the event) "with her mesmerizing, sexed-up rendition" of "Sweet Dreams".
+Beyoncé was due to perform "Sweet Dreams" at the 2009 MTV Video Music Awards on September 13.
+However, last minute changes were brought to her performance that night; wearing a leotard and a silver glove, Beyoncé sang a short drum-led remix of "Sweet Dreams" before switching to "Single Ladies", accompanied by two female backup dancers.
+Wearing a red Agent Provocateur corset, stockings and long satin gloves, Beyoncé sang "Sweet Dreams" at the MTV Europe Music Awards 2009 on November 5.
+Charly Wilder of Spin magazine commented that Beyoncé overshadowed American singer Katy Perry (host of the event) "with her mesmerizing, sexed-up rendition" of "Sweet Dreams".

 "Sweet Dreams" was not regularly performed on the I Am...
 World Tour, a 2009–10 world tour in support of I Am...
 Sasha Fierce, but a video interlude featuring the song was included.
-Knowles sang an acoustic and downtempo rendition of the song live during the concert residency I Am...
+Beyoncé sang an acoustic and downtempo rendition of the song live during the concert residency I Am...
 Yours that was held at the Encore Theater in Las Vegas on August 2, 2009.
 She blended it into a romantic medley that also included her 2003 song "Dangerously in Love 2" and Anita Baker's 1986 song "Sweet Love".
 The performance was subsequently included on her 2009 CD/DVD live album I Am...
 Yours: An Intimate Performance at Wynn Las Vegas.
-Knowles performed "Sweet Dreams" live at the Glastonbury Festival on June 6, 2011; she mixed it with "Sweet Dreams (Are Made of This)" by Eurythmics.
+Beyoncé performed "Sweet Dreams" live at her historic headlining Glastonbury Festival Performance on June 26, 2011; she mixed it with "Sweet Dreams (Are Made of This)" by Eurythmics.
+In 2023, portions of "Sweet Dreams" were included on the performance of "Alien Superstar" during the Renaissance World Tour.

-"Sweet Dreams" was used in a commercial for Crystal Geyser bottled water in which Knowles appeared; she dances and drinks water while the song is played in the background.
+"Sweet Dreams" was used in a commercial for Crystal Geyser bottled water in which Beyoncé appeared; she dances and drinks water while the song is played in the background.

 Cover versions

 An unofficial remix of "Sweet Dreams", featuring American rappers Lil Wayne and Nicki Minaj, was included on Wayne's 2009 mixtape No Ceilings.
 English electro-rock duo the Big Pink covered the song in a live session for BBC Radio 1 on November 7, 2009.
 They also performed it at the 2010 Isle of Wight Festival on June 13, 2010.
 The cover later became the B-side to their 2010 single "Tonight".
 Jon Caramanica of The New York Times commented that their version had a "disarmingly flat affect, delivering it as the ramble of a neurotic" when compared to the original.
 Likewise, Pitchfork's Ryan Dombal felt that their cover "obliterates the original's Hi-NRG pulse, turning it into something a lot moodier and creepier".

-On November 1, 2010, American professional basketball player, Shaquille O'Neal, dressed as his female alter ego Shaquita for Halloween, and gave a lip-synching performance of Knowles' "Sweet Dreams".
+On November 1, 2010, American professional basketball player, Shaquille O'Neal, dressed as his female alter ego Shaquita for Halloween, and gave a lip-synching performance of Beyoncé's "Sweet Dreams".
 In September 2011, Jade Collins covered "Sweet Dreams" during an episode of the ninth series of The X Factor.
 On October 27, 2012, boy band Union J covered the song during the same season of the show.